UbiquityDotNET/Llvm.NET/docfx/current/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 The GeneratorConfig class holds all the data used by the various passes in LlvmBindingsGenerator to transform the AST so that subsequent stages will generate correct .NET interop code.
 There are several tables of information used in the various passes.
+(See: [YAML Configuration format](LlvmBindingsGenerator-YAML-Config-format.md) For details of the configuration file YAML format)

 ## StatusReturningFunctions
 This table is a simple [SortedSet](xref:System.Collections.Generic.SortedSet`1) of